-With many business owners like you also trying to get potential customers notice their business, simply having a website is not enough.
-You should do more to and because of tougher competition, relying on SEO alone just won’t cut it.
+With many business owners like you also trying to get potential customers to notice their business, simply having a website is not enough.
+You should do more and because of tougher competition, relying on SEO alone just won’t cut it.
 With Pay-per-click Marketing or PPC, your ads will appear on the first page of search results for the keywords you target.

 Understanding Pay-Per-Click Marketing: Why PPC Should be Part of your Online Marketing Strategy

-Understanding PPC - Pay Per Click
+Understanding PPC - Pay Per Click Services

 Wouldn’t Google AdWords advertising online be too expensive?

-To put things simply, pay per click means you only pay when someone clicks on your advertisements.
+To put things simply, using pay per click services means you only pay when someone clicks on your advertisements.
 Your ads get displayed in various locations online and on the first page of search results alongside organic results, and you don’t pay unless they click on it.